 Wear a Mask

-A mask can prevent allergens from entering your airways when you can’t avoid certain allergy triggers, like when you're mowing, raking, or vacuuming.
+A mask can prevent allergens from getting into your airways when you can’t avoid certain allergy triggers, like when you’re mowing, raking, or vacuuming.
 An N95 respirator mask -- available at most drugstores and medical supply stores -- will block 95% of small particles, such as pollen and other allergens.

 Eat a Healthy Diet

 One study found that children who ate a diet rich in fresh vegetables, fruits, and nuts -- particularly grapes, apples, oranges, and tomatoes -- had fewer allergy symptoms.
-While researchers continue to figure out the association between diet and nasal allergies, eating a healthy diet is known to do the body a world of good in general.
-To get moving in the right direction, try adding at least one fresh fruit and vegetable to every meal.
+Researchers are still trying to figure out the connection between diet and nasal allergies, but eating a healthy diet is known to do the body a world of good in general.
+Try adding at least one fresh fruit and vegetable to every meal.

 Use a Nasal Rinse

 A nasal rinse cleans mucus from your nose and can help relieve nasal allergy symptoms.
-It also can rinse away bacteria, thin mucous, and help decrease postnasal drip.
-Buy a rinse kit or make one using a Neti pot or a nasal bulb.
-Mix 1/2 teaspoon salt with pinch of baking soda in 8 ounces of warm water.
-Leaning over a sink, gently flush one nostril at a time, keeping the other nostril closed as you let the liquid drain.
+It also can rinse away bacteria, thin mucus, and help decrease postnasal drip.
+Buy a rinse kit or make one using a neti pot or a nasal bulb.
+Mix 1/2 teaspoon salt with a pinch of baking soda in 8 ounces of warm distilled or sterilized water.
+Leaning over a sink, gently flush one nostril at a time.

 Drink More Fluids